bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/tolocalelowercase.md

 ### Parameters

 `locale` <span class="badge inline optional">Optional</span>
 The `locale` parameter indicates the locale to be used to convert to lower case according to any locale-specific case mappings.
 If multiple locales are given in an [`Array`](../array), the [best available locale](https://tc39.github.io/ecma402/#sec-bestavailablelocale) is used.
-The default locale is the host environment’s current locale.
+The default locale is the host environment's current locale.

 ### Return value